enklu/enkluplayer-jsapi-docs/source/includes/time.md

 # Time

-> To get the milliseconds since application launch, use now().
+> To get the seconds since application launch, use now().

 ``` javascript
 var now = time.now();
 ```

-> Additionally, you may retrieve the milliseconds since last frame.
+> Additionally, you may retrieve the seconds since last frame.

 ```javascript
 var dt = time.dt();